 With Airbnb growing in popularity, many people are wondering whether they could make extra money by renting their homes out on the site.
-Maybe one of your neighbours or friends are doing it.
+Maybe one of your neighbours or friends is doing it.
 Or maybe you’ve stayed at an Airbnb listing while travelling.

 Whatever the reason, for those who are considering the prospect there are likely a lot of questions about whether it’s right for you and what’s involved in doing it.
 In this article, we seek to help answer your questions.